izhangzhihao/play-with-beam/README.md

-# Play with Beam with Flink and Scala 2.12
+# Beam with Flink and Scala 2.12

 ## Usage